aarondfrancis/titanium-sound-manager/README.md

 ###Change the prefix and suffix
 In SoundManager.js, there are two attributes called prefix and suffix.
-These will be appended to any file you push onto the audioStack.
+These will be prepended and appended to any file you push onto the audioStack.
 All of my files are in the `app/audio` folder under the `Resources` directory, hence my prefix.
 All my files are `.wav`, so `.wav` will be attached to all files.
 Change them as you see fit.

     ...
     prefix: Titanium.Filesystem.resourcesDirectory + 'app/audio/',